corporationgoorac/Goorac/README.md

 **STRICTLY CONFIDENTIAL AND PROPRIETARY**

-This repository, including all source code, documentation, algorithms, and related assets, is the sole and exclusive property of **Goorac Corporation**.
+This repository, including all source code, architectural documentation, algorithms, and UI/UX assets, is the sole and exclusive intellectual property of **Goorac Corporation**.

-* **NOT OPEN SOURCE:** This is **closed-source**, private software.
+* **License Status:** Closed-Source / Private Software
-* **COPYRIGHT:** © [Current Year] Goorac Corporation.
+* **Copyright:** © 2026 Goorac Corporation.
 All Rights Reserved.
-* **NO DISTRIBUTION:** You may not copy, reproduce, distribute, publish, display, perform, modify, create derivative works, transmit, or in any way exploit any part of this code or documentation without the express, prior written consent of Goorac Corporation.
+* **Prohibited Actions:** You may not copy, reproduce, distribute, publish, display, perform, modify, create derivative works, transmit, or in any way exploit any part of this code or documentation.
-* **UNAUTHORIZED ACCESS:** Any unauthorized access, use, or distribution of this material is strictly prohibited and will be prosecuted to the maximum extent of the law.
+* **Unauthorized Access:** This software is not open source.
+Access is strictly restricted to authorized developers and personnel under active Non-Disclosure Agreements (NDAs).
+Any unauthorized access, use, or distribution is strictly prohibited and subject to immediate legal action.

-If you have received access to this repository in error, you must immediately delete all local copies and notify Goorac Corporation's legal department at [Insert Legal Email].
+If you have gained access to this repository in error, you must immediately destroy all local copies and purge the files from your system.

 ---

 ## 🛠️ Usage & Documentation

-*Note: Access to Goorac Quantum environments requires valid enterprise authentication and an active licensing agreement.*
+*Note: Access to Goorac Quantum deployment environments requires valid internal authentication.*

-For authorized personnel, full technical documentation, API endpoints, and deployment guides can be found on our secure internal portal:
+For authorized engineering teams, full technical documentation, Firebase backend configurations, API specifications, and deployment protocols are maintained exclusively on the secure Goorac Corporation internal engineering portal.
-**[Link to Internal Secure Docs]**

-## 📞 Support & Contact

-For technical assistance, authorized users may contact the Goorac Quantum Enterprise Support team:

-* **Support Portal:** [Insert Support Link]
-* **Enterprise Contact:** [Insert Contact Email]